-WHY GO: Though Waterville ME, the home town of Colby College, might be a bit spare, its got some insidery aspects sure to please an Offbeat Getaway seeker.
+Though Waterville, home to Colby College, might be a bit spare, it’s got some insidery aspects sure to please an Offbeat Getaway seeker.

 To whit – the largest Art Museum in Maine, a black wire-cable steel suspension pedestrian bridge just aching to be the Paris Love Bridge, and a couple of vintage shops with gently used treasures at such unbelievably low prices, in-the-know Bostonians take notice.
 All this and a cute place to stay and eat rounds out this unassuming but fun escape.